maniacs-satm/windows-app/README.md

 wallabag for Windows 10
 ================
 **The app is not longer maintained.
 In my opinion the codebase is horrible at the moment, so I started again from the beginning.
-This time I'll use the [wallabag-api](https://github.com/jlnostr/wallabag-api).
-The beta version below is still working fine.**
+You can find the new repository [here](https://github.com/wallabag/windows-app).**

 [Download the beta version from the Microsoft Store right now!](https://www.microsoft.com/store/apps/9nblggh5x3p6)